Christopher Buckley (novelist)

 Christopher Taylor Buckley (born September 28, 1952) is an American author and political satirist.
 He also served as chief speechwriter to Vice President George H. W. Bush.
 He is known for writing God Is My Broker, Thank You for Smoking, Little Green Men, The White House Mess, No Way to Treat a First Lady, Wet Work, Florence of Arabia, Boomsday, Supreme Courtship, Losing Mum and Pup: A Memoir, and The Judge Hunter.

 Early life and education

-Buckley is the son of writer and Firing Line host William F. Buckley Jr. and Patricia Buckley.
+Buckley is the only child of writer and Firing Line host William F. Buckley Jr. and Patricia Buckley.
 After receiving a classical education at Portsmouth Abbey School, Buckley worked his way around the world as a deckhand on a Norwegian tramp freighter.
 He graduated cum laude from Yale University in 1976.

 Career

 He joined the staff of Esquire magazine in 1976 and seven months later was promoted at age 24 to managing editor.
 In 1980 he returned to sea aboard an American ship and made eight mid-winter transatlantic crossings between U.S. Gulf ports and North Sea ports in England and Germany.
 The experience was the basis for his first bestselling non-fiction book, Steaming to Bamboola: The World of a Tramp Freighter, published in 1982.

 In 1981, he moved to Washington, D.C. to become chief speechwriter to Vice President George H.W.
 Bush.
 His first bestselling novel, The White House Mess, published in 1986, was a satire on White House office politics and political memoirs.

 In 1989, Malcolm S. Forbes hired Buckley to start up a supplement to Forbes magazine.
 Buckley was editor-in-chief of Forbes FYI, later Forbes Life, from 1990 to 2007.

 His 20 books have been published in 16 languages.
 His novel Thank You For Smoking was adapted to the screen and directed by Jason Reitman.